VernonGrant/guile-markup/README.md

 In addition to the `set-indentation-size` helper, you can also specify the indentation level of each element using the `#:lvl` argument.
 The level argument allows you to shift an element and its children up or down.
-A level is absically this `indentation-size * lvl`.
+A level is basically
+this: `indentation-size * lvl`.

 ```scheme
 (markup-el "div" #:lvl 5